The beautiful commute on Sydney's ferries

+SYDNEY, Nov 30 (Reuters) - (Reuters photographer Jason Reed grew up in Sydney and took the ferry often as a child.
+Between June and November 2015 he travelled on every regular Sydney ferry route to take the pictures for this photo essay.)

-SYDNEY (Reuters) - On the ferries that crisscross Sydney’s harbor, passengers sit inside hunched over their smartphones, ignoring the gorgeous scenery afforded by what many people think is the world’s most beautiful commute.
+On the ferries that crisscross Sydney’s harbour, passengers sit inside hunched over their smartphones, ignoring the gorgeous scenery afforded by what many people think is the world’s most beautiful commute.
 But not Nina Leatherday.

 Eating a breakfast of hot oats before sunrise, Leatherday braves 9 degree C (48 F) mid-winter temperatures on the outside deck of a ferry from Manly to Circular Quay.